DigitalState/Platform/README.md

     <img src="https://avatars3.githubusercontent.com/u/12055994?s=200&v=4">
 </a></p>

-The SDK provides a **set of tools** to help manage various parts of the DigitalState architecture, from setting up a local development environment to deploying to remote servers.
+The SDK provides a **set of tools** to help manage various parts of the DigitalState architecture, from setting up a local lab environment to deploying to remote servers.

 It uses **Docker** and **Ansible** to help with orchestration and is the central repository used by developers.